Longing for the Minimalist Life: Fred Sandback at the Whitechapel Gallery

 This had been a crazy week!
-Juggling work (internship) at Phaidon Press and attending several job interviews (including one for an arts organisation which I am particularly excited about), I thought it´s time have some respite from this intense week.
-I did the best I could and have explained why I am the best person for the job and it´s really all up to the heavens now.
-Longing for something zen to bring back balance in my life, I visited Fred Sandback´s retrospective at the WhiteChapel gallery.
+Juggling work (internship) at Phaidon Press and attending several job interviews (including one for an arts organisation which I am particularly excited about), I thought it was time to have some respite from this intense week.
+I did the best I could and have explained why I am the best person for the job and it's really all up to the heavens now.
+Longing for something zen to bring back balance in my life, I visited Fred Sandback's retrospective at the Whitechapel gallery.
 The artist, who died in 2003, is known internationally for his concept-based minimalist sculptures using the barest and simplest materials like acrylic yarn.

 Unlike his contemporaries such as Carl Andre, Sandback has been overlooked throughout the years but this retrospective shows that Sandback was as great as all the other Minimalist artists of his time.
-Sandback had been fascinated with stringed instruments when he was young hence the interest with strings and wires as material for his geometrical pieces.
+Sandback had been fascinated with stringed instruments when he was young hence his interest in strings and wires as material for his geometrical pieces.